First Medical Cannabis Trial for Brain Cancer

 The field of cannabis medicine has little clinical research.
 This is because in the United States, federal law interferes with getting approval for medicinal marijuana research.
 Other parts of the world have better access to marijuana for study purposes.
 However, medicinal cannabis research is about 50 years old, making it a newer field.
 It began in Israel in the 1960s, and the country acts as a cannabis knowledge center today.
 We need more clinical evidence to use medical marijuana to its fullest potential.

-This trial’s results could bring us closer to a substantial body of evidence surrounding cannabis and cancer.
+This trial’s results could bring us closer to a substantial body of evidence surrounding marijuana and cancer.
 Scientific knowledge consists of data from different studies that build on each other like building blocks.
 The Endeavour team’s findings will contribute to our understanding of medicinal cannabis and let us know what step to take next.

 Can I Participate in the Trial?